 - When will the redevelopment project be complete?

-The Ken and Marilyn Thomson Patient Care Centre is currently scheduled to be completed in 2021.
-Renovations throughout the hospital and demolition of A, B, C, F & D podium will take place from 2021 until 2024.
+The Ken and Marilyn Thomson Patient Care Centre is currently scheduled to be completed in late 2022 or early 2023.
+Renovations throughout the hospital and demolition of A, B, C, F & D podium will take place from 2022 until 2024.
 The hospital will remain fully operational during this time.

 - Where does the funding for the redevelopment come from?